 Concussions can happen at all stages of life, though they are more common in older adults.
-Adults over the age of 75 typically experience concussions from fall related accidents.
-In younger children and adults, concussion are more likely to occur from things such as sports or motor vehicle accidents.
+Adults over the age of 75 typically experience concussions from fall-related accidents.
+In younger children and adults, a concussion is more likely to occur from things such as sports or motor vehicle accidents.

 Top 10 Signs and Symptoms of a Concussion:

 - Short term memory loss from right before and right after in incident